 To apply for Disabled Veteran license plates, you will need to submit:

-- A completed and signed Application for Missouri Military Personalized License Plates, form DOR-4601, and
+- A completed and signed Application for Missouri Military Personalized License Plates (Form 4601) and

 - A statement from the United States Department of Veteran Affairs, no more than one year old, stating your disability is service-connected.
 The letter must be directly from the VA, not a veteran's hospital or clinic.
 A letter from an attending physician at a Veteran's hospital or clinic is not acceptable documentation of a service-connected disability.